fluent/fluent-bit/README.md

 ## Fluent Bit in Production

-[Fluent Bit](https://fluentbit.io) is used widely, just on 2019 it was deployed more than **62 Million** times.
+[Fluent Bit](https://fluentbit.io) is used widely in production environments.
+In 2020 Fluent Bit was deployed more than **220 Million** times, and continues to be deploy over **1 million times a day**.
 The following is a preview of who uses Fluent Bit heavily in production:

 > If your company uses Fluent Bit and is not listed, feel free to open a Github issue and we will add the logo.